Anuttam1234/simon-game/README.md

 # simon-game
-This is a puzzle game by remembering color pattern
+This is a puzzle game to remember color pattern